 To assess the magnitudes of the micro-data CVs, they can be compared to those for the world prices described in Section 2.2.
 The latter data are monthly and CVs were calculated for each commodity for the first 10 months of 2010, which were then contrasted to the micro-data CVs for the first half of 2010.
 Because of the small sample size, the small-sample methodology of equation (2) was used, but the results did not differ in any material manner from those of equation (3).
 An important caveat to this exercise is that micro-data are being compared to small-sample monthly data.
+Furthermore, categorizing (high) CVs isn't straightforward since we do not know the degree of differentiation within the 8-digit commodities.
 The micro-data CV for cucumbers was 2.1659, fully 16 times the level for the "world-price" CV of .1393.
 The Qatari shipment CV for eggplant was 1.9304 as compared to the world-price CV of .1188.
 The micro-data CV for onions imported into Qatar was 1.7915, five times the world-price CV of .3656.

 Price volatility does not only manifest over substantial time periods, it is also evident over very short periods of time.
 Figure 1 shows the prices of every shipment of tomatoes that arrived in Qatar in the second week of January 2010.
 Price differences are very pronounced across origins.
 The right hand Y axis relates to prices in the QR0.1 to QR1.8/kg range.
 The left hand Y axis is associated with prices between QR3 and QR27/kg.
 Although there are substantial source related price variations, price variability within one week for tomatoes of the same origin are also apparent.
+Needless to say, differences in quality among products (e.g., Holland tomatoes versus Jordanian tomatoes) and transportation mode (i.e., seaborne, airborne, overland) also account for the observed variations in prices, irrespective of the locations of the market.
 [Place Figure 1 approximately here]

 The descriptive statistics on volatility can be summarized as follows.
 Many commodities shipped into Qatar display extreme import-price volatility, especially as compared to world prices as represented by US export prices.
 Volatility appears to change from year to year for some Qatari imports.
-Large differences in price by source exist, but even over very short periods price volatility exists for imports from individual sources.
-High and volatile international food prices are a major concern for importing Arab micro states like Qatar due to the impact it might have on consumer price inflation.
+Large differences in price by source exist, but even over very short periods price volatility exists for imports from individual sources.11 High and volatile international food prices are a major concern for importing Arab micro states like Qatar due to the impact it might have on consumer price inflation.
 This is because of the asymmetric effect of commodity price volatility on domestic prices, whereby "only price increases are transmitted, whereas consumers do not benefit from a decline in food prices" (Ianchovichina et al., 2012, p.
 19).
 Further, given the perceived lower substitutability of food staples in Arab micro states, one would expect the food price volatility to be very harmful for consumers.
-Although direct estimates of the impact of food import price volatility on domestic prices are not available, in a recent study, Ianchovichina et al. (2012) found that, despite the widespread use of food price subsidies and other government interventions, a 1% increase in global food prices raises domestic price by some 0.25-0.40 percent in Arab micro states.10
+Although direct estimates of the impact of food import price volatility on domestic prices are not available, in a recent study, Ianchovichina et al. (2012) found that, despite the widespread use of food price subsidies and other government interventions, a 1% increase in global food prices raises domestic price by some 0.25 - 0.40 percent in Arab micro states.12